 Instances where the defendant proves difficult or evades summons, a copy of legal documents is mailed to the defendant through restricted delivery.
 Where this fails or mail is not possible, the filing party is given permission to publish a warning order through the newspaper in the circulation of the filing county for two full weeks.
 If the service of papers fails after this, a default judgment is made against the defendant in court.

 A party is charged with contempt of court in a family law case when he/she acts in a manner that defies court authority or impedes the legal process.
 Contempt could be criminal or civil, each of which could be direct or indirect.
 A case of direct criminal contempt usually involves disorderly behavior in the presence of the judge, while indirect criminal contempt may or may not be during the court hearing but is suggestive of criminal intent, such as exhibition of resistance to court orders or actions that cause disruption of court proceedings.
 On the other hand, civil contempt (which is often indirect) refers to the failure to adhere to court orders such as child/spousal support, attorney fees, child-visitation arrangements among a host of others.
 Arkansas state courts have an inherent authority to punish contempt of court.
-Penalties range from ordering the liable party to pay for court costs, court sanctions (which is lifted as soon as court orders are obeyed in civil contempt) to fines and jail terms (as in criminal contempt).
+Penalties range from ordering the liable party to pay for court costs, court sanctions (which are lifted as soon as court orders are obeyed in civil contempt) to fines and jail terms (as in criminal contempt).

 Are Family Court Records Public in Arkansas State?